obiyoag/track_contents/track3.md

 ## Task

-Task 1: **The LiSeg task** aims to predict liver segmentation with **limited ground truth**, where the Hepatobiliary phase (HBP) MRI is provided, which contains crucial information of the liver.
+Task 1: **The LiSeg task** aims to predict liver segmentation with **limited ground truth**, where the Hepatobiliary phase (HBP) MRI is provided, which contains crucial information on the liver.

 Task 2: **The LiFS task** aims to stage liver fibrosis accurately.
 The severity of liver fibrosis can be classified into four stages (S1-S4).
 Results of two binary classification tasks with clinical significance are evaluated, i.e., staging cirrhosis (S1-3 vs S4) and identifying substantial fibrosis (S1 vs S2-4).

 Notably, both LiSeg and LiFS encounter **domain shifts** across multi-center data.
 Participants are encouraged to integrate complementary information from multi-phase MRIs effectively, achieving more **precise and generalizable** results.
-Moreover, automatic LiFS may face challenges including **random missing modalities** for certain patients and **misalignments** among multi-phase MRIs.
+Moreover, automatic LiFS may face challenges including **random missing sequences** for certain patients and **misalignments** among multi-phase MRIs.

 To address this task, participants are also encouraged to leverage **external data**, such as [LLD-MMRI2023](https://github.com/LMMMEng/LLD-MMRI2023), and **pretrained models**.